Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials

-The last column of Fig.~\ref{fig3} shows the system’s optical conductivity without including hBN screening in electron-hole interactions.
+The last column of Fig.~\ref{fig4} shows the system’s optical conductivity without hBN screening in the electron–hole interactions.
 The lowest bright exciton energy is relatively insensitive to the degree of atomic relaxation and shows a redshift as relaxation decreases.
 The separation between the three peaks labeled I$^\prime$, II$^\prime$, and III$^\prime$ remains nearly constant at about 135 meV, regardless of the degree of relaxation.
 The oscillator strength of peak III$^\prime$ increases significantly as relaxation decreases.
-In particular, the relative peak intensities appear deceptively similar to those observed in experiments (see the last column of Fig.~\ref{fig3}(c) and Fig.~\ref{theoryvsexpt}(b)).
-We analyze the exciton wave functions associated with the peaks and find that none exhibit significant charge-transfer character (see SI, Sec.~E for details).
-Peaks I$^\prime$ and II$^\prime$ remain largely detrapped, while peak III$^\prime$ localizes on the AA stacking region.
-Our adiabatic switching simulations establishes that atomic-relaxation-driven direct–indirect band-gap transitions, together with electron–hole interactions tunable by environmental screening, give rise to rich features of moir\'{e} intralayer excitons in WS$_2$/WSe$_2$ heterobilayers.
+In particular, the relative peak intensities appear deceptively similar to those observed in experiments (see the last column of Fig.~\ref{fig4}(c) and Fig.~\ref{theoryvsexpt}(b)).
+We analyze the exciton wave functions associated with the peaks and find that none exhibit significant charge-transfer character (see SI, Sec.~E).
+Peaks I$^\prime$ and II$^\prime$ remain largely detrapped, while peak III$^\prime$ localizes on the AA region.
+Our adiabatic switching simulations establishes that atomic-relaxation-driven direct–indirect band-gap transitions, together with electron–hole interactions tunable by environmental screening, give rise to rich features of moir\'{e} intralayer excitons.